 - Avoid unnecessary and costly legal pitfalls

-- Understand and apply the relevant legislation that impacts upon recruitment including: the Rehabilitation of Offenders Act 1974 (ROA), the ROA Exceptions Order 1975 (as amended 2013) and the Data Protection Act 1998.
+- Understand and apply the relevant legislation that has an impact on recruitment including: the Rehabilitation of Offenders Act 1974 (ROA), the ROA Exceptions Order 1975 (as amended 2013) and the Data Protection Act 1998

-- Determining what level of criminal record check is appropriate for the role.
+- Determine what level of criminal record check is appropriate for the role

 - Understand how to implement safer recruitment policies and practices